 Prosecution of office abuse

-De jure, civil rights are guaranteed in India.
-A major exception is areas where emergency laws are in force.
-The Armed Forces (Special Powers) Act allows Indian security forces to search the homes of and arrest suspects without a warrant, to shoot suspects on sight, and to destroy buildings believed to house militants or weapons.
-The act has been the object of much controversy in India given the background of abuses by the security forces.
-The act remains in force in Jammu and Kashmir, as well as in Assam, Nagaland, Manipur and parts of Arunachal Pradesh.
+De jure, civil rights are guaranteed in India except in areas where emergency laws are in force.
+In the Northeast, for example, the Armed Forces (Special Powers) Act (AFSPA) allows Indian security forces to search homes and arrest suspects without a warrant, shoot suspects on sight, and destroy buildings believed to house militants or weapons.
+Since the government is required to approve any criminal charges against security forces for actions under the AFSPA, this amounts to de facto immunity for security forces.
+As of January 2025, the AFSPA remained in force in Jammu and Kashmir and in parts of Assam, Nagaland, Manipur and Arunachal Pradesh.
+In Manipur, the AFSPA was reimposed after an increase in the incidence of violence in the state in 2024.
+In Assam, the AFSPA was extended in certain districts to prevent instability from spilling over from Bangladesh.

 Civil rights